iiasa/climate-assessment/docs/install.rst

     # or:
     $ git clone git@github.com:USER/climate-assessment.git

+3. Make sure that you have a working python installation with versions 3.11, 3.12 or 3.13.
+Install poetry (`<https://python-poetry.org/docs/#installation>`_) and the poetry dynamic versioning plugin (`<https://pypi.org/project/poetry-dynamic-versioning/>`_).

 3. Open a command prompt in the :mod:`climate-assessment` directory and type::

-    $ pip install --editable .[docs,tests,deploy,linter,notebooks]

-   The ``--editable`` flag ensures that changes to the source code are picked up every time :code:`import climate-assessment` is used in Python code.
+    $ poetry install --with dev --with tests --with docs

-   The ``[docs,tests,deploy,linter,notebooks]`` extra requirements ensure additional dependencies are installed.
+   The ``--with dev --with tests --with docs`` extra requirements ensure additional dependencies are installed.

 4. (Optional) If installed from source, run the built-in test suite to check that :mod:`climate-assessment` functions correctly on your system::

-    $ pytest tests/integration -m "not nightly and not wg3"
+    $ poetry run pytest tests/integration -m "not nightly and not wg3"

 .. admonition:: Credits